In Defense of Friendship

 - Maya Angelou

-A few weeks ago, amidst the sweltering August heat that the south of Italy is known for, I sat in the garden of my husband Alessandro’s, childhood home with an old friend who was visiting us on her way to the Amalfi Coast.
-She asked me, while batting away at ravenous mosquitoes, “Nony, are you thinking about going back to work?
-If so, I know of something that could be really interesting for you.
-It’s based in Zurich too.”
-She proceeded to tell me about a very lucrative senior leadership position she thought I might be good for.
-I hadn’t quite thought about returning to corporate life but I was intrigued and later sent her my CV.
-What happened next is a story for another time but what’s important about this anecdote is the fact that an insanely amazing opportunity dropped in my lap thanks to a former colleague turned friend whom I met more than 15 years ago.
+She then proceeded to tell me about a very lucrative senior leadership position she thought I might be good for.
+I hadn’t quite considered returning to corporate life, but I was intrigued and later sent her my CV.
+What happened next is a story for another time, but what’s important about this anecdote is that an insanely amazing opportunity dropped in my lap thanks to a former colleague turned friend whom I met more than 15 years ago.

-You see my friend and I are of different generations, different races, different religions.
-In fact, when I met her she was a recently divorced mother of two and I was very much in my single twenties.
-Faced with such differences, if a woman like that asked a younger colleage about her weekend today, would the young woman respond light heartedly or would she think she was her opps?
-Go ahead and look up “opps”.
-Many young people really think like this.
+My friend and I are of different generations, races, and religions.
+In fact, when I met her, she was a recently divorced mother of two, and I was very much in my single twenties.
+Faced with such differences, if a woman like that asked a younger colleague about her weekend today, would the young woman respond lightheartedly or think she was her “opps?”
+Go ahead and look up “opps.”

 Why “Friendship” is Under Attack